-While the odds can seem intimidating at first glance, the learning curve is far from insurmountable.
-If you’re willing to put in the effort and exercise some patience, you can be up to speed in no time.
+While sports betting odds can seem intimidating at first, the learning curve is far from insurmountable.
+If you’re willing to exercise some patience, you can be up to speed in no time.

 Our complete guide to sports betting odds in Ontario will help you do just that.
-We’ll cover everything you need to know from top to bottom, and even point you to the best odds in anticipation of the province’s legal single-game sports betting launch.
-Read on.
+We’ll cover everything you need to know including the latest live odds direct from Ontario online sportsbooks.

 American, decimal and fractional odds: what’s the difference?

 There are three primary ways odds are displayed.
 Generally, what you encounter will be based on your geographic region, but it’s still good practice to know how all three formats work.

 This is the default listing at the vast majority of sportsbooks.
 Odds will be listed with either negative or positive numbers.
 The former indicates the favourite, while the latter points to the underdog.

 Most prominently used at European sportsbooks, this is also the format used by Proline.
 The smaller of the two numbers points to the favourite in the contest, while the higher value is for the underdog.